AkoIsTaken/CTLG-Extra-Lives/README.md

 - The day counter for an additional extra life is not affected by dying, or any other factor.
 You will reliably regain an extra life every 14/21/28/35 days, depending on difficulty.

+## **Bugs**
+- There are some bugs and oddities left that I don't know how to fix.
+For instance, overdosing on cocaine will continually kill you forever even after respawning.

 ## **Changelog**

+**v1.1.1:**
+- Replaced old arithmetic functions with math to prevent crashes.

 **v1.1.0:**
 - Complete overhaul of the mod's internal functions: There are now 5 difficulty levels to choose from, affecting factors such as extra lives, max extra lives, max extra lives cap, respawn options and life-gain-over-time.